sveltejs/kit/documentation/docs/04-hooks.md

 ### handle

 This function runs on every request, for both pages and endpoints, and determines the response.
-It receives the `request` object and `resolve` method, which calls SvelteKit's default renderer.
+It receives the `request` object and a function called `resolve`, which invokes SvelteKit's router and generates a response accordingly.
 This allows you to modify response headers or bodies, or bypass SvelteKit entirely (for implementing endpoints programmatically, for example).

 If unimplemented, defaults to `({ request, resolve }) => resolve(request)`.